Line lasing in a two-dimensional lattice of orbital photonic resonators: Lasing in line modes

-The observed blueshift between the top of the $sp$ bands at low power (Fig.~\ref{fig3}(d), dashed line) and the of lasing mode above threshold (Fig.~\ref{fig3}(f)) arises from the loss of strong coupling at high powers.
-Indeed, at the low temperatures of the experiments, the exciton resonance of the quantum well at 1460.4~meV and the photonic bands are in strong light-matter coupling, with a characteristic Rabi splitting of about 3.5~meV~\cite{Rodriguez2016}.
+The observed blueshift between the top of the $sp$ bands at low power (Fig.~\ref{fig3}(e), dashed line) and the energy of the lasing mode above threshold (Fig.~\ref{fig3}(g)) arises from the loss of strong coupling at high powers.
+Indeed, at the low temperatures of the experiments, the exciton resonance of the quantum well at 1460.4~meV and the photonic bands are in strong light-matter coupling, with a characteristic Rabi splitting of about 3.5~meV, as measured in a similar sample~\cite{blessan_directional_2025}.
 At low power, the strong coupling shifts down the energy of the upper $sp$ modes by about 0.3~meV with respect to the bare photonic modes.
-At high excitation power, at which $sp$ lasing takes place, phase-space filling effects induce the loss of strong coupling and lasing takes place at the energy of the bare photonic modes~\cite{Butte2002a}.
-The loss of strong coupling along the excited line and the corresponding bleushift introduce a lateral confinement that pushes the line emission into the gap, and facilitates the decoupling from other lattice modes.
+At high excitation power, at which $sp$ lasing takes place, phase-space filling effects in our cavity with a single quantum well induce the loss of strong coupling and lasing takes place at the energy of the bare photonic modes~\cite{Butte2002a}.
+The measured shift in energy of the upper $sp$ mmode in the pumped line is displayed in Fig.~\ref{fig3}(c) and shows a saturation for excitation powers above 10~mW, which is compatible with the loss of strong coupling.

-The onset of lasing is accompanied by the appearance of a significant degree of linear polarization with vertical orientation (perpendicular to the line geometry).
-The degree of linear polarization (DOLP) is defined as